bswck/modern_types/README.md

 [![Pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

 [PEP 585](https://peps.python.org/pep-0585/) + [PEP 604](https://peps.python.org/pep-0604/) backports for Python <=3.10 deferred type evaluation backward compatibility.
+Hence, the targeted Python versions are 3.8 and 3.9.

 # What does it do?
 Prevents type errors in evaluating PEP 585 and PEP 604 type annotations for Python 3.8 and 3.9,